motionsplan/motionsplan-dk-jekyll/_posts/2026-08-16-menstruation-traening.md

 - **McNulty, K. L., et al. (2020).** "The Effects of Menstrual Cycle Phase on Exercise Performance in Eumenorrheic Women: A Systematic Review and Meta-Analysis." *Sports Medicine*, 50(10), 1813–1827. <https://doi.org/10.1007/s40279-020-01319-3>
 - **Oosthuyse, T., & Bosch, A. N. (2010).** "The Effect of the Menstrual Cycle on Exercise Metabolism: Implications for Exercise Performance in Eumenorrheic Women." *Sports Medicine*, 40(3), 207–227. <https://doi.org/10.2165/11317090-000000000-00000>
 - **Wikström-Frisén, L., et al. (2017).** "Effects on Power, Strength and Lean Body Mass of Menstrual Cycle-Adapted Resistance Training." *The Journal of Sports Medicine and Physical Fitness*, 57(1-2), 43–52. <https://doi.org/10.23736/S0022-4707.16.06203-8>
+- Brown, N., White, J., Brasher, A., & Scurr, J. (2014).
+"The experience of breast pain (mastalgia) in female runners of the 2012 London Marathon and its relationship to sports bra use and menstrual cycle phase."
+Journal of Sports Sciences, 32(9), 801-809.
 </details>